-- the information given in the Chairman's Report and the Strategic Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Chairman's Report and the Strategic Report have been prepared in accordance with applicable legal requirements.
+- the information given in the Chairman's Report and the Strategic Report, prepared for the purposes of company law, included in the Annual Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Chairman's Report and the Strategic Report included in the Annual Report have been prepared in accordance with applicable legal requirements.